KP is the second largest snack foods manufacturer in Britain.

 A new 40,000 sq ft factory was established at Eastwood in Rotherham from 1947.

-After his own factory in Leeds burned down, Heller acquired Kenyon, Son & Craven in 1948, and began to produce roasted and salted hazelnuts.
+Heller acquired Kenyon, Son & Craven in 1948, after his own factory in Leeds burned down.
+He began to produce roasted and salted hazelnuts.

 KP salted peanuts were introduced from 1953, and soon achieved nationwide distribution.

-Simon Heller soon became a leading authority on nuts.
-He possessed a keen mathematical mind.
+Heller possessed a keen mathematical mind.
+He soon became a leading authority on nuts.

 Kenyon, Son & Craven virtually created the salted peanut category in Britain, and achieved national dominance of KP Nuts with very little advertising.
 Production of jams and pickles were discontinued in order to focus on nut processing.